Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Purpose and assumptions

 \Label{s01} Recall that the aim of this paper is to propose a protocol to generate quantitatively secure keys between Alice and Bob under a reasonable assumption advantageous to Eve.
 Here, our aim is not to always generate secure keys, but is to detect the existence of eavesdropping with high probability when it exists.
 That is, when they consider there is no eavesdropper, their keys are required to be matched and secret.
 In other word, it is required to discard their keys when an eavesdropper exists.
 Here, the case without eavesdropper means the case when the operation of the eavesdropper cannot be distinguished from the natural phenomena.
 So, the natural case, i.e., the case with the natural phenomena, is very important in our analysis.

 In the real setting, it is difficult to identify where Eve attacks the communication between Alice and Bob except for Alice's neighborhood and Bob's detector.
-To guarantee the security of the final keys in such a setting, it is natural to assume the following conditions to achieve the above purpose.
+To guarantee the security of the final keys in such a setting, it is natural to assume the following conditions when Alice sends the $i$-th signal $A_i$.